BLENDING TRADITIONS

 Artist Bio

-“Quey sets a standard of ensemble precision, execution, cohesion, synergy, chemistry, musicianship, and artistry at the highest level.”
+“Quey sets a standard of ensemble precision, execution, cohesion, synergy, chemistry, musicianship, and artistry at the highest level.” — Paul Buyer, Working Toward Excellence (2nd edition)

-Comprised of members Gene Koshinski and Tim Broscious, QPD has worked with music festivals, professional orchestras, chamber music series’, art galleries, and conferences (including 5 PASIC appearances).
-In addition to their recordings for the Innova, Naxos, Centaur, Equilibrium, and Neuma record labels, QPD can be heard in the score of the award-winning short film The Passage, which was premiered at the Sundance Film Festival in 2018.
-A review of their most recent album, soniChroma, stated, “one cannot help but stand in awe of the Quey Percussion Duo.”
-(Percussive Notes)
+Comprised of members Gene Koshinski and Tim Broscious, QPD has worked with music festivals, professional orchestras, chamber music series’, art galleries and conferences (including five PASIC appearances).
+In addition to their recordings for the Innova, Naxos, Centaur, Equilibrium and Neuma record labels, QPD can be heard in the score of the award-winning short film "The Passage," which was premiered at the Sundance Film Festival in 2018.
+A review of their most recent album, soniChroma, stated, “One cannot help but stand in awe of the Quey Percussion Duo” (Percussive Notes).

-Through a series of four composition contests and many individual commission projects, QPD has generated over 300 new works written for the duo (or by the duo), some of which have become instant “earworms” for audiences and staples in the repertoire for percussionists worldwide.
-They have collaborated with renowned composers including Pulitzer Prize recipient John Luther Adams, Emmanuel Séjourné, Alejandro Viñao, Molly Joyce, Alyssa Weinberg, Stuart Saunders Smith, Adam Silverman, Phyllis Chen, David Macbride, David M. Gordon, Ben Wahlund, and Casey Cangelosi to name a few.
+Through a series of four composition contests and many individual commission projects, QPD has generated more than 300 new works written for the duo (or by the duo), some of which have become instant “earworms” for audiences and staples in the repertoire for percussionists worldwide.
+They have collaborated with renowned composers including Pulitzer Prize recipient John Luther Adams, Emmanuel Séjourné, Alejandro Viñao, Molly Joyce, Alyssa Weinberg, Stuart Saunders Smith, Adam Silverman, Phyllis Chen, David Macbride, David M. Gordon, Ben Wahlund and Casey Cangelosi to name a few.
 Most recently, QPD was the recipient of a 2025 Chamber Music America Commissioning Grant for their work with composer Mary Ellen Childs.

-QPD holds the only full-time residency by a percussion duo in the US at the University of Delaware where they co-direct the percussion program, deliver various chamber music experiences, lessons, and studio classes.
+QPD holds the only full-time residency by a percussion duo in the U.S. at the University of Delaware where they co-direct the percussion program, deliver various chamber music experiences, lessons and studio classes.
 Their side-by-side approach to teaching has led to many performance and recording opportunities for their students.

-QPD is endorsed by Pearl/Adams Instruments, Sabian Cymbals, Vic Firth Sticks and Mallets, and Remo Drumheads. www.qpdmusic.com
+QPD is endorsed by Pearl/Adams Instruments, Sabian Cymbals, Vic Firth Sticks and Mallets, and Remo Drumheads.